martinfantini/BikeBluetoothWifi/readme.md

 ### thread
     BluetoothRunner.java : class is a runner (thread) implemetation to listen input data stream from bluetooth.
     WifiRunner.java : class is a runner (thread) implemetation to listen/send data stream through tcp connection.
+    SendDataRunner.java : class is a runner (thread) implemetation to recieve data from BluetoothRunner and PositionRunner, and send this data to the UI main thread and to the TCP/Wifi connection.
+(WifiConnection class) PositionRunner.java :  class is a runner (thread) implemetation to listen cell phone position.

 ## App Screen: